Finite record sets of chip-firing games

 Next, we briefly recall several notions on words and languages.
-A word on $\Sigma=\{1, \dots, n\}$ is a finite string of elements of $\Sigma$.
+A {\bf word} on the alphabet $\Sigma=\{1, \dots, n\}$ is a finite string of elements of $\Sigma$.
+We denote the empty word by $\epsilon$.
 The length of a word $w$ is denoted by $|w|$.
-A word $u$ is called a beginning section of $w$ if $w$ is expressed as $w=uv$ by a word $v$.
-A subword of a word $w$ is obtained by deleting letters from $w$ arbitrarily.
+A word $u$ is called a {\bf beginning section} of $w$ if $w$ is expressed as $w=uv$ by a word $v$.
+A {\bf subword} of a word $w$ is obtained by deleting letters from $w$ arbitrarily.
 (Note that a subword need not consist of consecutive letters of the word $w$.)
-The score $[w]$ is a vector in $\Z_{\geq 0}^n$ whose $i$-th component is the number of the letter $i$ appearing in $w$.
+The {\bf score} $[w]$ is a vector in $\Z_{\geq 0}^n$ whose $i$-th component is the number of the letter $i$ appearing in $w$.
 We denote the coordinate-wise maximum of $[w_1]$ and $[w_2]$ by $[w_1]\vee [w_2]\in\Z_{\geq 0}^n$.

-For a game on the graph $G$ (with vertex set $V$) and a configuration $(\varphi_i)_{i\in V}$, we make a word on $V$ by arranging the symbols of the vertices in the order of firing in the game.
-We call this word the record of the game.
+\begin{definition} For a game on the graph $G$ (with vertex set $V$) and a configuration $(\varphi_i)_{i\in V}$, we make a word on $V$ by arranging the symbols of the vertices in the order of firing in the game.
+We call this word the {\bf record} of the game.
 We can construct a language $L_{G,\varphi}$ on $V$ as the set of records of all legal games on the graph $G$ and the configuration $(\varphi_i)_{i\in V}$.
-We call this language the record set for $G$ and $(\varphi_i)_{i\in V}$.
+We call this language the {\bf record set} for $G$ and $(\varphi_i)_{i\in V}$. \end{definition}

 It has been shown in \cite{bls} that the record set has the following properties.